-• Create Your Own Thing Book (All Levels)
+Create Your Own Thing Book (All Levels)

-- 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
-Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
-2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
+- 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
+2025 designated FairEntry Deadline is Tuesday, July 1st at 11:59 p.m. - 3.
 Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 4.
 This project is open to any age 4-H'er who has a special interest in an area which is not included in an existing 4-H project.
 It is a great opportunity to "do your thing."
-See project manual for details. - 5.
-Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date. - 6.
+See project manual for details. a.
+Any writing, poems, or stories should be entered into the Creative Writing Project.
+See page 46. - a.
+Any writing, poems, or stories should be entered into the Creative writing Project.
+See page 46.
+5. Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date. - Be safe to enrol in the project of 4- romine and enter exhibit information into FairEntry by designated data.
 For personal safety, do not include personally identifiable information such as mailing address or phone numbers on posters/displays/exhibits.